theNewDynamic/chrisabani.com/_posts/news/teststack.md

 ---
+category: posts
+layout: page
 title: This is a test
-layout: page
+published: true
 ---

 ## To all men whom it may concern.
 ----------